PersiaML/tutorials/src/configuration/index.md

 * `incremental_buffer_size(int, default=1,000,000)`: Buffer size for incremental update.
 Embeddings will be inserted into this buffer after each gradient update, and will only be dumped when the buffer is full.
 Only valid when `enable_incremental_update=true`.
 * `incremental_dir(str, default=/workspace/incremental_dir/)`: The directory for incremental update files to be dumped or loaded.

-### middleware_configs
+### embedding_worker_config

 * `forward_buffer_size(int, default=1000)`: Buffer size for prefoard batch data from data loader.

 ## Embedding Config

 In addition to `global_config`, detailed settings related to sparse feature embeddings are provided in a separate embedding configuration file usually named `embedding_config.yaml`.
-The path to the embedding config file should be parsed as argument `--embedding-config` when running PersiaML servers.
+The path to the embedding config file should be parsed as argument `--embedding-config` when running PERSIA servers.

 Here is an example for `embedding_config.yaml`.